-LMDC PLANNING - ENVIRONMENTAL --- LMDC has engaged in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street, in the aftermath of the events of September 11th.
-LMDC&rsquos planning activities have included the general project plan for the redevelopment of the World Trade Center Site and areas immediately surrounding the site, including the selection of a design for the World Trade Center Memorial.
-LMDC &rsquos planning activities have also included the other neighborhoods in Lower Manhattan as well as expansive analyses of Lower Manhattan&rsquos transportation, traffic, housing and related amenities, open space, and retail and economic development capacity, needs, and potential.
-Based on these analyses, LMDC has developed concept plans for specific areas and projects in Lower Manhattan.
-Further development of the general and conceptual plans then takes place as part of a specific project activity.
-This planning activity provides for environmental consulting and reviews in connection with conceptual projects proposed for Lower Manhattan.
+PROJECT DESCRIPTION: LMDC has allocated \$3,790,500 for Off-Site Initiatives.
+LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.
+The agency¿s planning activities include the neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
+Specifically, LMDC¿s planning activities include expansive analyses of Lower Manhattan¿s transportation, traffic, housing and related amenities, open space, retail development, and economic development capacity, needs, and potential.
+Based on these analyses, LMDC will develop and propose concept plans for specific areas and projects in Lower Manhattan.
 HUD has authorized the use of up to 5% of the total grant to LMDC for costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.
+An integral part of LMDC¿s efforts to revitalize Lower Manhattan are a series of studies that identify short-term and long-term solutions to the challenges facing downtown neighborhoods in the wake of September 11th.